cloudera/flink-tutorials/README.md

 ### Processing guarantees

 Flink supports strong consistency guarantees for stateful streaming applications.
-While it is possible to select weaker processing guarantees for minimal performance gain, we always recommend that users select `EXACTLY-ONCE` processing semantics.
+While it is possible to select weaker processing guarantees for minimal performance gain, we recommend that users select `EXACTLY-ONCE` processing semantics.

-With this setting Flink will take periodical checkpoints of the processing state (at pre-configured intervals) that are used for recovery in case of a failure.
+With this setting Flink takes periodical checkpoints of the processing state (at pre-configured intervals) that are used for recovery in case of a failure.

 When configured properly these checkpoints are lightweight and do not have a significant impact on the application performance.